-We refer any such complaint immediately to the Local Authority's Designated Officer to Investigate (LADO Barbara Piddington: 01962 876364).
+We refer any such complaint immediately to the Local Authority's Designated Officer to Investigate or the LADO Service Initial enquiry form: 01962 876364.

 We also report any such alleged incident to Ofsted (unless advised by LADO that this is unnecessary due to the incident not meeting the threshold), as well as what measures we have taken.
 We are aware that it is an offence not to do this.